 (And OK, we get it—this mistake might not hit quite the same while Federal student loans are paused, but if and when they do pick back up, don’t make this mistake!)

 Whatever the reason, not paying your student loan bill can have serious consequences.
-Your credit score can suffer, and if your federal loans go into default, the government could decide to garnish your wages or withhold any tax refunds.
+Your credit score can suffer, and if your federal loans go into default, the government could decide to garnish your wages or withhold tax refunds.

 If you’re working on your Debt Snowball, or just using every extra penny to pay off your student loans, it might be worthwhile to verify how your payments are being applied.

 When you send in a payment greater than your balance due, your lender will apply that extra money mostly to fees and interest.
-The extra payment might even apply to future payments.
-Either of these options might not be helping you hit your goals any faster.
+The extra funds might even apply to future payments.
+Either of these options might not be helping you reach your money goals any faster.

-If you really want to pay off your loans quicker, have the extra payment applied directly to the principal (loan balance minus interest).

-Next time you make an extra payment, check to see if your lender allows you to select an option for applying the extra towards principal.
+If you really want to pay off your loans quicker, jot this down: Next time you make an extra payment, check to see if your student loan servicer gives you the option to apply extra payments entirely toward the principal.
 If not, give them a call.

+Dragging out the repayment timeline is one of the main reasons loans start to feel insurmountable.
 Consider this example: A $50,000 loan balance at a 6.8% interest rate would have a monthly payment of $575 and would cost just over $19,000 in interest on a 10-year repayment plan.

 If you work for a federal, state, local, or tribal government agency, or some non-profit organizations, you might be able to have your federal student loans forgiven after a certain amount of time.
-The trick is, you have to make 120 qualifying payments toward your loans.
-Key word being, qualifying.
+The trick is, you have to make 120 qualifying payments toward your student loans.
+Key word being: qualifying.